tokuhirom/Perl-MinimumVersion-Fast/README.md

 # DESCRIPTION

 "Perl::MinimumVersion::Fast" takes Perl source code and calculates the minimum version of perl required to be able to run it.
-Because it is based on PPI, it can do this without having to actually load the code.
+Because it is based on goccy's [Compiler::Lexer](http://search.cpan.org/perldoc?Compiler::Lexer), it can do this without having to actually load the code.

-Perl::MinimumVersion::Fast is alternative implementation of Perl::MinimumVersion.
+Perl::MinimumVersion::Fast is an alternative fast & lightweight implementation of Perl::MinimumVersion.

-It's based on goccy's [Compiler::Lexer](http://search.cpan.org/perldoc?Compiler::Lexer).

 This module supports only Perl 5.8.1+.

 If you want to support __Perl 5.6__, use [Perl::MinimumVersion](http://search.cpan.org/perldoc?Perl::MinimumVersion) instead.

 In 2013, you don't need to support Perl 5.6 in most of case.